ANGELICA ARCHANGELICA _ ANGELICA _ ARCHANGEL ::: HOLY GHOST ROOT

 Digestion; Cholagogue.
 Choleretic.

 Increases digestive capacity by increasing cortisol & raising blood sugar.
 Specifically for liver insufficiently (bitter flavour) to increase the production of bile, secretion of bile from the gall bladder, metabolism of fats and therefore nutritive value of food.
 Can be used to treat anaemia.
 Aids in thickening up a malnourished person, for treating atrophy and wasting, anorexia or a poor appetite.
 Although moistening due to it's oils, it actually is drying to dampness.
 Aids in removing winds in the digestive tract (Vata digestion), bloating or someone with an accumulation of fluids, intestinal gas & diarrhoea and is one of the most important digestive herbs.
 If there is excess activity in the stomach, it can calm heartburn, and any nausea or vomiting relating to this.
 Angelica makes fluids more active by breaking up concentrations of water/phlegm/blood.
-This is how it is good for heavy soul people with excess kapha.
+This is how it is good for heavy souled people with excess kapha.

 Nervous System / Emotions; Calmative herb.
 Nervine.

 Calms nervous excitation & relaxes the thinking apparatus of the mind.
 Small doses are relaxing, whilst large doses can cause depression of the central nervous system.
 Balances excess in the sympathetic (nervous; shuts down digestion) & parasympathetic branches (gastrointestinal excess; hot digestion with dampness inside), of the autonomic nervous system.
 Angelica connects the mind with the spirit.
-If someone is cut off from the spiritual world not believing, not being able to pray, or no longer makings sense of life.
+If someone is cut off from the spiritual world not believing, not being able to pray, or no longer making sense of life.
 Angelica relaxes an intense mind.
 For the emotionally empty or hollow person to stimulate the imagination.
 Matthew Wood speaks to stimulating the imagination a lot in healing.
 That we are yearning for medicine that inspires us, and that modern medicine prescriptions are devoid of creativity.
 If a herb does not stimulate the creative mind, how can we become the new?
 Angelica opens the sphincter of the mind.

 Lungs; Expectorant.
 Anti-catarrhal.
 Antiseptic.
 Antiviral.